 Note: All departure and return points for cruise excursions are from the Joan Harriss Cruise Pavilion, Sydney, Nova Scotia - home of the "Big Fiddle".
-Tour Duration: Tour duration for cruise passengers varies based on the time in port.
+Tour Duration: We try to make the best use of your time in port, which varies by ship.
 Our guide will be at the dock upon the ship's arrival and return one hour before the ship's departure.

 "Mini" Cabot Trail